vippsas/vipps-epayment-api/README.md

 <!-- END_COMMENT -->

-Vipps ePayments API is the successor to the [Vipps eCommerce API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api).
+Vipps ePayment API is the successor to the [Vipps eCommerce API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api).
 The ePayment API allows merchants to accept payments using the following payment methods

 * [Credit/Debit cards](/features/card-payments.md)